cevdettsedeff/ElasticSearch_CSV_Migration_Tool/README.md

-﻿# CSV to PostgreSQL Migration Tool
+﻿# ElasticSearch and CSV to PostgreSQL Migration Tool

 A modern WPF application for migrating ElasticSearch or CSV data to PostgreSQL databases with ElasticSearch support and clean architecture design.